nholmes7/CNT_Flow_Experiment/README.md

 To get a local copy of this project running, follow these steps.

+1. Create a project folder.

-1. Download the project files `main.py`, `gui.py` and `requirements.txt`.
+1. Download the project files `main.py`, `gui.py` and `requirements.txt` to your project folder.
 The other files relate to the microcontroller code and are not necessary to run the user interface and collect data.

 1. Install [virtualenv](https://pypi.org/project/virtualenv/).
     ```